wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3.8 =
+* Expand elements contnaining content with one empty space will no longer insert empty target elements.

 = 1.3.7 =
 * Added expandsub1 - expandsub3 shortcodes for nested expand elements.